Reference: Templates

 1. Offer a stable means to store ledger values permanently.

-2. Provide a sensible encoding of them over The Ledger API.
+2. Provide a sensible encoding of them over Build Integration with the Ledger API.

 3. Provide sensible types that directly match their Daml counterparts in languages like Java for language codegen.